About the Asian Renewable Energy Hub

 The Asian Renewable Energy Hub project site in the East Pilbara region in Western Australia has world class solar and wind resources.
 Significantly, those resources are perfectly complementary, with lots of sun during the daytime and high wind speeds in the morning, evening and night.
 That enables competitively priced predictable and firm renewable electricity output, 365 days a year

-The project is made possible by recent advances in subsea High Voltage Direct Current (HVDC) cable transmission technology that allow the cost-efficient transmission of electricity over very long distances.
+The export phase of the project is made possible by recent advances in subsea High Voltage Direct Current (HVDC) cable transmission technology that allow the cost-efficient transmission of electricity over very long distances.

 The world’s leading undersea HVDC cable provider, Prysmian, is a project consortium member.
 Their new HVDC cables can each transmit over 1.5GW of power, with less than 6% losses over 2,000 km cable lengths.
 The Asian Renewable Energy Hub will utilise two such cables, for a total transmission capacity of over 3 GW.